 Majorca is a popular holiday destination in the Mediterranean, and is well known for its beaches, as well as its lively resort culture.
 However unbeknownst to many of its visitors is the vast natural beauty and unspoiled landscape to explore.
 Driving your way around the island allows visitors to get a true sense of Majorca’s rugged charm and gives you great insight into Majorca’s diverse history.

-Here is three driving routes that will let you take in the sights, soak in some much earned sunshine and give you the freedom of the road in Majorca.
+Here are three driving routes that will let you take in the sights, soak in some much-earned sunshine, and give you the freedom of the road in Majorca.